Tipser/slate/docs-v3/source/includes/_tipser-elements.md

 ### `CheckoutPayment`

-A payment section, accepting user's payment input (e.g. credit card number)
+A payment section, accepting user's payment input (e.g. credit card number).
+In case of Klarna integrations, this component will additionally contain delivery and billing address forms.

 Properties: